joshuapekera/kiddom-frontend/app/assets/styles/readme.txt

-you may add css and less files in here
+Organize your component styles into files in this directory, then include them using @import from `style.less`.